-4.1 Any decision to try and resolve a concern must be taken in agreement with the resident and a landlord's audit trail/records should be able to demonstrate this.
+Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 4.1 Any decision to try and resolve a concern must be taken in agreement with the resident and a landlord's audit trail/records should be able to demonstrate this.
 Landlords must ensure that efforts to resolve a resident's concerns do not obstruct access to the complaints procedure or result in any unreasonable delay.
 It is not appropriate to have extra named stages (such as 'stage 0' or 'pre-complaint stage') as this causes unnecessary confusion for residents.
 When a complaint is made, it must be acknowledged and logged at stage one of the complaints procedure within five days of receipt.
-Yes GET ON TRACK - In order to try and resolve complaints as quickly as possible we may initially deal with the problem or service failure under our 'get on track 'process.
-We aim to resolve the failure in service and get it back on track within five working days.
-A get on track complaint is dealt with much quicker than a formal complaint as we will not normally carry out an investigation or send formal letters.
-The complainant will receive an agreed plan of actions and timescales to deal with their complaint.
-Get on track can be by-passed if a customer wishes to raise a formal complaint immediately.
-However, we will expect residents to explain why if they do not wish to use the get on track option first.
-Get on track complaints can be raised and dealt with by all front-line staff.
-As part of this process front line staff are empowered to offer financial redress.
-4.2 Within the complaint acknowledgement, landlords must set out their understanding of the complaint and the outcomes the resident is seeking.
+Yes We have 2 stages process and has been reviewed by the HOS 4.2 Within the complaint acknowledgement, landlords must set out their understanding of the complaint and the outcomes the resident is seeking.
 If any aspect of the complaint is unclear, the resident must be asked for clarification and the full definition agreed between both parties.
-Yes This is set out in both the GIOT and formal acknowledgement letter.
-4.6 A complaint investigation must be conducted in an impartial manner.
+Yes This is included in our acknowledge letter 4.6 A complaint investigation must be conducted in an impartial manner.
 Yes We ensure that the investigation officer as not been involved or named in the complaint.
 Responses are reviewed by a further independent manager.
 4.7 The complaint handler must: deal with complaints on their merits act independently and have an open mind take measures to address any actual or perceived conflict of interest consider all information and evidence carefully keep the complaint confidential as far as possible, with information only disclosed if necessary to properly investigate the matter.
 Yes Complaints handlers and other members of staff have attended HOS training course to ensure that investigations are carried out in a professional manner.
 We plan to do review of investigations and the information available now that complaints are on a new housing management.
 4.11 Landlords must adhere to any reasonable arrangements agreed with residents in terms of frequency and method of communication Yes We can demonstrate that we are flexible in terms of frequency and communication and where more time is required, or where a face to face meeting has been requested we have complied with this request.
-4.12 The resident, and if applicable any staff member who is the subject of the complaint, must also be given a fair chance to: set out their position comment on any adverse findings before a final decision is made.
+4.12 The resident, and if applicable any staff member who is the subject of the complaint, must also be given a fair chance to: • set out their position • comment on any adverse findings before a final decision is made.
 Yes Where a staff member is named in a complaint they will be interviewed by a manager to hear their comments.
 Where applicable we will discuss findings with a customer or staff member before a final decision is made.
 4.13 A landlord must include in its complaints policy its timescales for a resident to request escalation of a complaint Yes All complaint responses state the period in which escalation should be requested.
 4.14 A landlord must not unreasonably refuse to escalate a complaint through all stages of the complaints procedure and must have clear and valid reasons for taking that course of action.
-Reasons for declining to escalate a complaint must be clearly set out in a Yes Complaint Policy revised 2022 states The grounds on which an appeal will be considered are:
+Reasons for declining to escalate a complaint must be clearly set out in a Yes Complaint Policy revised 2023 to cover this